equalitie/Caislean/doc/role-doc/letsencrypt.md

 ## Description

+This role generates certificates validated by the [Let's Encrypt](https://letsencrypt.org/) free certification authority (CA) for the domains with services set up by these roles:

+- `nginx`

+Make sure the role `letsencrypt` is specified before these roles in your playbook.

-This role configures nginx to use certificates issued by [Let's Encrypt](https://letsencrypt.org/) instead of certificates signed by your own authority as installed by Caislean's role `tls`.
-The advantage is that Let's Encrypt certificates are trusted by most client software so visitors to your website won't see an untrusted certificate warning.
+If you do not need to manage your own CA, Let's Encrypt certificates can replace favourably those installed by Caisleán's role `tls` because Let's Encrypt certificates are trusted by most client software so visitors of your online services will not see an untrusted certificate warning.

+You can also combine self-managed certificates for some domains and Let's Encrypt certificates for others.
+You can exclude some domains from using Let's Encrypt, either because you do not want TLS at all or because you prefer using the `tls` role for those.
+See configuration parameters below.

+This role will only work on remote machines running Debian 8 (Jessie).
+This is because the Let's Encrypt client is not available on Debian 7 (Wheezy) but is present in Jessie's backports repository.

 Use of this role implies acceptance of the Let's Encrypt Subscriber Agreement.
 This is available here: <https://letsencrypt.org/repository/>

-The Let's Encrypt role will only work on remote machines running Debian 8 (Jessie).
-This is because the Let's Encrypt client is not available on Debian 7 (Wheezy) but is present in Jessie's backports repository.
-The role will explicitly fail if you try running it on anything else than Jessie.

-You can exclude some domains from using Let's Encrypt, either because you do not want TLS at all or because you prefer using the `tls` role for those.
-See configuration parameters below.

 ## Prerequired roles